drdrang/checkcards/README.md

 ![Sample email on iPhone](http://www.leancrew.com/all-this/images/library-email-iphone.png)

+If an item is due or overdue, its row will have a light red background.
+If an items is due within two days, its row will have a light yellow background.

 To use the scripts, you'll have to make these changes:

 * In `checkcards.py`, the section starting on Line 8 will have to be personalized with your email addresses and library card information.